 About

-Vera Graziadei is a Ukraine-born British actor, filmmaker and poet.
-After a degree and Masters in Philosophy at London School of Economics, Vera completed BA Acting from London Academy of Music and Dramatic Arts (LAMDA).
-She was signed up by Curtis Brown upon graduation and since then worked as an actor in film, TV, theatre and radio in the UK and internationally.
-She is currently represented by Simon & How.
+Vera Graziadei is a Ukraine-born British actor, filmmaker, and poet, known for her diverse and dynamic career.
+Her journey in the arts began with a degree and Masters in Philosophy from the London School of Economics, followed by a BA in Acting from the London Academy of Music and Dramatic Arts (LAMDA).
+Signed by Curtis Brown during her time at LAMDA, Vera spent a decade with them, honing her craft in film, TV, theatre, and radio both in the UK and internationally.

 Vera’s debut poetry book The Holy Longing came out in September 2018 and got high praise from the readers.
 White Light, a film based on the poem from the book that Vera performed in and produced, won Best Experimental Film at New York City Independent Film Festival 2020.